Para español, seleccione de la lista

 If you wish to host on your own digital platform or repository, you can choose an existing platform from one of many available commercially.

-Watch a 2020 webinar of the Digital Library Platforms Panel Discussion (1:22:16).
+Watch the Sunshine State Digital Network's Digital Library Platforms Panel Discussion (1:22:16).

 Take online classes